hackoregon/data-science-pet-containers/README.md

 -   Create all the database users you defined in `DB_USERS_TO_CREATE`, and then
 -   restore all the `.backup`, `.sql.gz` and `.sql` files it finds in `/home/dbsuper/Backups`.
+Note that `.backup` files will be restored to a freshly-created database owned by `postgres`.

 ### The `Raw` directory

 If you want to load raw data onto the `postgis` image, copy the files to the `data-science-pet-containers/containers/Raw` directory.
 The next time the image is built they will be copied to `/home/dbsuper/Raw`.

+You can put backup files in `Raw` but they will not be restored automatically.
+See `data-science-pet-containers/examples/reowning_a_database` for an example.
 Like the backups, these files are not version-controlled.

 Jupyter
 -------

 This service is based on the Anaconda, Inc. (formerly Continuum) `miniconda3` image: <https://hub.docker.com/r/continuumio/miniconda3/>.
-I’ve added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as “root”.
+I've added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as "root".

 The `jupyter` user has a Conda environment, also called `jupyter`.
 To keep the image size manageable, I have ***not*** installed any data